-Note 32 Contingent Liability
+Note 32 - Contingent Liability

-In October 2018 the Pensions Ombudsman determination was received in respect of 2 complaints lodged in 2016.
+In October 2018 the Pensions Ombudsman determination was received in respect of a number of complaints lodged in 2016.
 The complaints were in relation to the treatment of allowances operating within the Service, and whether or not such allowances should be pensionable.
-Whilst the complaints relate to 2 employees, the impact covered all employees working and receiving those allowances.
+The Pensions Ombudsman determined that 2 out of 4 allowances in question were pensionable and 2 were not.
+Although the complaints related to 4 employees, the impact covered all employees working and receiving those allowances.

-The Pensions Ombudsman determined that 2 out of 4 allowances were pensionable and 2 were not.
-Since the Determination, the Service has lodged an Appeal to the High Court against the Ombudsman's Determination and included an application to stay the Ombudsman's directions.
-The Trade Union has also lodged an Appeal.
-Until the Appeals are concluded is it not possible to reliably measure any potential obligation or even to know whether an outflow of resources will be required.
+Since the determination, the Service lodged an Appeal to the High Court against the Ombudsman's determination which included an application to stay the Ombudsman's directions.
+The relevant Trade Union also lodged an Appeal.